-During a period of emotional turmoil, my abuser agreed to go talk to his chaplain to receive counseling.
+During a period of emotional turmoil, I begged my abuser to talk to his chaplain for counseling.
+He agreed to speak with the priest.

-I hoped that his chaplain would recommend a program OR SOMETHING to help him deal with his anger, abusive personality, or whatever it is.
+I hoped that his chaplain would recommend a program OR SOMETHING to help him deal with his anger, abusive personality, or whatever it is that causes him to abuse our kids and me, and other people too.

 So, this was a bust.
 Will wants me to accept joint responsibility for this “marriage problem” and I won’t do that.
 Not anymore.
-He’s abusive, not me.
+He is abusive, and he has to fix that before we can move forward.

 I hate to say it, but when someone tells you that YOU CANNOT MAKE SOMEONE CHANGE, they are right.

 Patricia Evans also has something to say about attending marriage counseling when you’re being abused by your husband.
-Basically, marriage counseling is probably pointless.
+Basically she said that marriage counseling is probably pointless.
 The whole job of the counselor is to bring couples together.
 This means JOINT responsibility.

 Now, I’m not saying you and I have no faults, but when it comes to abuse, we victims have NO RESPONSIBILITY for the abuse or the abuser’s actions and words.
-In my opinion, if my husband cannot (or will not) stop the abuse, then me trying to be a “better wife” is pointless.
+In my opinion, if my husband cannot (or will not) stop the abuse, then my trying to be a “better wife” is pointless.
 In addition, my marriage history shows that I will never ever be a “good wife” to my husband.
-No matter what I’ve done (or didn’t do) in the past, I’ve failed to live up to his “good wife” standard.
+No matter what I’ve done (or didn’t do) in the past, I can never live up to his “good wife” standard.